-- 42. There are several situations that could arise that suggest the establishment of a formal or informal catchment management organization or forum at the sub-catchment or micro-catchment level.
+- 41. There are several situations that could arise that suggest the establishment of a formal or informal catchment management organization or forum at the sub-catchment or micro-catchment level.
 Examples include areas where substantial land, forest or wetland degradation has occurred, irrigation command areas (decentralized community based programs or centralized developments), community based water supply development, or multipurpose water storages.
 Groups could be mobilized at this level to support both planning as well as plan implementation.
-But note that the effort to engage and mobilize the community at this level is issue driven, that is, the WMZ would undertake this initiative where it will directly support the planning and implementation process. - 43.
-There are several important reasons for the WMZ to look seriously at the needs for the mobilization of stakeholders at this level: - (a) It is a way to make IWRM and integrated catchment planning more equitable by ensuring that a broader range of stakeholders is brought into the process; - (b) Where there are already water use conflicts or there is high potential for such conflicts, it will be essential for the WMZ planning team to create mechanisms by which it can facilitate the resolution of these conflicts by stakeholders to the extent possible; - (c) Some problem such as land and forest degradation require significant changes in behavior on the part of stakeholders including taking actions to mitigate these problems - as pointed out in Chapter 6, mobilization of the community and involving them in the planning and implementation is an essential part of finding and implementing solutions. - 44.
-The approach at the sub-catchment and micro-catchment level should be to use existing county and parish and village level organizations (formal and informal), associations and groups.
+But note that the effort to engage and mobilize the community at this level is issue driven, that is, the WMZ would undertake this initiative where it will directly support the planning and implementation process.
+For example, where the issue of land degradation driven by poor farming practices or deforestation for fuelwood is important, there will be an absolute necessity to involve this type of stakeholder forum at the micro or sub-catchment level.
+Where a catchment management plan is for a small upland catchment it is likely that a large proportion of the CMC will be from formal or informal catchment management organizations or forums at the sub-catchment or microcatchment level. - 42.
+There are several important reasons for the WMZ to look seriously at the needs for the mobilization of stakeholders at this level: - (a) It is a way to make IWRM and integrated catchment planning more equitable by ensuring that a broader range of stakeholders is brought into the process; - (b) Where there are already water use conflicts or there is high potential for such conflicts, it will be essential for the WMZ planning team to create mechanisms by which it can facilitate the resolution of these conflicts by stakeholders to the extent possible; - (c) Some problem such as land and forest degradation require significant changes in behaviour on the part of stakeholders including taking actions to mitigate these problems as pointed out in Chapter 6, mobilization of the community and involving them in the planning and implementation is an essential part of finding and implementing solutions. - (d) The approach at the sub-catchment and micro-catchment level should be to use existing county and parish and village level organizations (formal and informal), associations and groups.